MP for Cheadle

 Liberal Democrat Deputy Chief Whip

 Tom Morrison is the Liberal Democrat MP for Cheadle, elected in 2024.
-He currently serves as the Liberal Democrat Deputy Chief Whip and sits on the Procedure Committee, the Committee of Selection, and the Courts (Remote Hearings) Bill committee.
-He has previously served on the Committee of Selection and on the Public Office (Accountability) Bill committee during his parliamentary career.
+He serves as the Liberal Democrat Deputy Chief Whip and sits on several parliamentary committees, including the Procedure Committee and the Committee of Selection, and he is a member of the Courts (Remote Hearings) Bill committee.
+His parliamentary roles have included a term on the Committee of Selection (2024–25) and a brief stint on the Public Office (Accountability) Bill committee (late 2025).

 Generated 21 February 2026